-- By July 15, Google Program Admins will send a registration token link via email to the person responsible for accepting payment.
-Important: only register with the link that is sent by the Google team.
-Do not sign up directly on the Payoneer website as this will cause payment delays for you and us.
+- By May 21, Google Program Admins will send a registration token link via email to the person responsible for accepting payment.
+Important: only register with the link that is sent by the Google team on May 21.
+Do not sign up directly on the Payoneer website as this will cause payment delays and headaches for you and Google.

 - Once the registration link is received, the designated person responsible for accepting payment will follow the one-time registration instructions on

 - Once the account has been approved by Payoneer, the designee will receive an email with a link to complete their tax form.
-This must be completed by August 15.
+This must be completed before July 15.